Zeph16/ncurses-hotel/README.md

 ## Usage

-### Currently the program only functions as expected on a linux operating system.
-It can be compiled on Windows but it has numerous unexpected behaviours so I've decided to not include compilation instructions and necessary libraries for the OS.
-You have to link the **PDCurses** library to compile the program on windows.
+- **Currently the program only functions as expected on a linux operating system.
+It can be compiled on Windows but it has numerous unexpected behaviours so I've decided to not include compilation instructions and necessary libraries for the OS.**
+- **In short, you have to link the *PDCurses* library and change the include header fine to include curses instead of ncurses to compile the program on Windows.
+But unless you simply want to see it break down and tinker around I suggest you avoid this since it does not behave as expected at all.**

 ### For the Linux operating system:
 - Requirement: **ncurses** package
-    * Installation:
+- Installation:
     * On Ubuntu/Debian
   ```
   sudo apt-get install libncurses5-dev libncursesw5-dev